-For the three months ended March 31, 2024, net cash used in operating activities was \$0.9 million, consisting of a \$1.4 million net loss, adjusted for \$0.2 million non-cash charge for change in fair value of SAFE notes and investments and a \$0.3 million net change in operating assets and liabilities, primarily driven by increase of \$0.4 million in accounts payable and other current liabilities which primarily represent the various costs that are expected to be incurred as we set up operations during this period, partially offset by an decrease of \$0.1 million in prepaid expenses.
+For the six months ended June 30, 2024, net cash used in operating activities was \$2.1 million, consisting of a \$4.1 million net loss, adjusted for \$1.7 million non-cash charge for change in fair value of SAFE notes, convertible notes, investments and stock based compensation and a \$0.3 million net change in operating assets and liabilities, primarily driven by an increase of \$0.3 million in accounts payable and other current liabilities which primarily represent the various costs that are expected to be incurred as we set up operations during this period, partially offset by a decrease of \$0.1 million in prepaid expenses.

-For the period March 16, 2023 (inception) to March 31, 2023, the Company did not generate or use any operating cash.
-Net loss of \$0.2 million was offset by net change in operating assets and liabilities, driven by increase of \$0.2 million in accounts payable, due to related parties and other current liabilities.
+For the period March 16, 2023 (inception) to June 30, 2023, net cash used in operating activities was \$0.7 million, consisting of a \$2.0 million net loss, adjusted for \$0.4 million charge for SAFE note issuance costs and \$0.9 million net change in operating assets and liabilities, primarily driven by an increase of \$0.9 million in accounts payable, due to related parties and other current liabilities which primarily represent the various costs that are expected to be incurred as we set up operations during this period.